Stanley Whitman: Awards and recognition

 In 2013, Whitman received the Urban Land Institute Lifetime Achievement Award.

 In recognition of his philanthropy and civic engagement, Miami-Dade County recognized "Stanley F. Whitman Day" in 1998 and The Village of Bal Harbour followed suit in 2015.

 In 2016, Whitman received the Miami Beach Chamber of Commerce Lifetime Achievement Award.

 Family

-Mr. Whitman is survived by a son, Randall, Chairman of Whitman Family Development; a daughter, Gwen Whitman Lazenby, a grandson, Matthew Whitman Lazenby, President and CEO; three other grandchildren; and three great-grandsons.
-His wife, Dottie Stivers, died in 2008.
+Whitman married Dottie Stivers, who died in 2008.
+He had a son, Randall, Chairman of Whitman Family Development; a daughter, Gwen Whitman Lazenby; a grandson, Matthew Whitman Lazenby, President and CEO; three other grandchildren; and three great-grandsons.